 Common Questions (And Answers) About New Jersey Divorce

-On this page, we’ve provided answers to some of the most common questions we hear from clients, based on our lawyer’s over two decades of legal experience.
-After reading, we invite you to contact our firm, Scott J. Levine, for answers to your own questions in an initial consultation.
+On this page, I have provided answers to some of the most common questions I hear from clients.
+After reading, I invite you to contact my firm for answers to your own questions in an initial consultation.

 Do I need to list a reason when filing for divorce?